 The benefit of the doubt people, sequential numbers deserve it.
 Nonetheless, I must be straight with you, I still haven’t tried it, but I have a good idea I will.
 After this research I did, I think it’s going to work.

 The Universal Law of Probability – Any Combination Has the Same Chance of Coming Up

-The law of probability states that any combination has the same chances of becoming the winning lottery combination.
+The law of probability states that any combination has the same chance of becoming the winning lottery combination.
 This is what leads me to believe that it can work and improve my overall returns.
-It doesn’t matter how the numbers look like, the odds of them becoming the winning numbers is the same.
-They can be random numbers you’ve selected with your eyes closed, you can let your cat choose for you, you might as well ask your friend do it for you.
+It doesn’t matter how the numbers look, the odds of them becoming the winning numbers is the same.
+They can be random numbers you’ve selected with your eyes closed, you can let your cat choose for you, or you might as well ask your friend to do it for you.
 Because of this, I can’t blame lottery players who are playing with sequential numbers.
 However, you need to strike the perfect balance.
 I’m going to talk about that later.

 Numbers are weird.
 You’ve started playing the lottery to the what the majority thinks is impossible, win it!

 The Human Mind Is Designed to Spot Patterns